 A second-parent adoption ensures that your family is equal to any other family out there.
 It gives the non-biological parent all the rights and responsibilities of any other parent.
 If the couple breaks up, custody and child support issues will be determined by the same rules that apply to all parents.
 If one partner dies, the other parent will retain custody of the child(ren).
 As part of the adoption process, the donor or surrogate signs his or her consent and surrenders any legal rights.

 Many couples wonder if they still need a stepparent adoption if they are legally married.
 The answer is YES.
 The child may have been conceived before the marriage took place.
 Other states, the military and the federal government may not recognize your status as a parent even if you are on the birth certificate.
 But if you have an order of adoption, that has to be given full faith and credit by every state in the U.S.

 Our office has helped many LGBT families protect their children by completing both second-parent and stepparent adoptions.
 Christine Klein will walk you through the process, prepare and submit the necessary documentation and be at your side in court.

 For more detailed information on second-parent adoptions, see this article written by Christine Klein.Call Westchester County LGBT Law Attorney

 For members of the LGBT community, unfamiliarity with the legal system and the highly personal nature of these cases can make contacting an attorney difficult.
 We take the time to make sure you know your legal options and understand the impact of each decision.

-From our office in Hawthorne, we represent clients throughout New York and Northern New Jersey, including New York City, Nyack, New City, White Plains and other parts of Westchester, Rockland, Putnam, Dutchess, Orange, Bergen and Passaic counties.
+From our office in Hawthorne, we represent clients throughout New York, including New York City, Nyack, New City, White Plains and other parts of Westchester, Rockland, Putnam, Dutchess, Orange, Bergen and Passaic counties.